-This bill would amend the act to require the California Community Colleges, the California State University, and, if made applicable by the regents by appropriate resolution, the University of California, Colleges and the California State University, and to request the University of California, to develop 2 accelerated programs of study related to degrees in social work.
-The bill would require one program to offer a concurrent bachelor's and master's of social work program that will would allow students to combine their last one or 2 years of undergraduate study in social work with their graduate study in social work in order to complete both programs at an accelerated rate.
-The bill would require the second 2nd program to offer an accelerated academic program in which students with experience as peer support specialists, registered or certified alcohol or other drug counselors, community health workers, or psychiatric technicians could receive their associate's degree, as well as a bachelor's and master's degree in social work.
+This bill would amend the act to require the California Community Colleges and the California State University, and to request the University of California, to develop 2 accelerated programs of study related to degrees in social work.
+The bill would require one program to offer a concurrent bachelor's and master's of social work program that would allow students to combine their last one or 2 years of undergraduate study in social work with their graduate study in social work in order to complete both programs at an accelerated rate.
+The bill would require the 2nd program to offer an accelerated academic program in which students with experience as peer support specialists, registered or certified alcohol or other drug counselors, community health workers, or psychiatric technicians could receive their associate's degree, as well as a bachelor's and master's degree in social work.
 The bill would require both programs to require a student to take a course on working with the severely mentally ill, with a focus on working in the public behavioral health system.